As-Salaam alaykum wa rahma tu’ala wa barakatu. Eid Mubarak! Allahu Akbar – Allahu Akbar – Allahu Akbar wa lillah ilhamd!

 Rasul Allah (saw) said: There are one hundred (parts of) mercy of Allah and He has sent down out of these [only] one part of mercy upon the jinn and human beings and the insects and it is because of this (one part) that they love one another, show kindness to one another and even the beast treats its young one with affection, and Allah has reserved ninety-nine parts of mercy with which He would treat His servants on the Day of Resurrection.

-And this kindness, this path of virtue is not necessarily easy.
+And this kindness, this path of love is not necessarily easy.
 Especially with all the examples around us of harshness and cruelty, and the people encouraging us to the “easy path” the path of rejection and doubt in Allah (swt)

 Allah (swt) talks about this in the Holy Quran, he tells us that many times we choose not to take this righteous road al aqaba, the road that is correct but sometimes harder but listen, there is good news in taking that road!
 (90:12-17)